technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5 - Defender for Cloud & Sentinel/Lab 5 - Defender for Cloud & Sentinel.md

       ![](./media/image61.png)

-2. As we have just enabled the **Microsoft Defender for Cloud** connector, it would take some time for the Incident to appear.
+2. As we have just enabled the **Microsoft Defender for Cloud** connector, it would take about 20-30 minutes for the Incidents to appear.

 3. Click on **Overview** under **General** and then toggle the **New overview** switch to **Off**